 Pamela Anderson (C. J. Parker)

 Pamela Anderson, who was born July 1, 1967 in British Columbia, Canada, got her start as a celebrity in February 1990 as Playboy magazine’s Playmate of the Month.
 Coming to Hollywood’s attention as a result, she was cast as Lisa on Tim Allen’s Home Improvement a year later.
 This in turn led to her 1992 to 1997 stint on Baywatch, where she played C.J.
 Parker.
 Following Baywatch, Pamela continued acting and modeling.
 She starred in movies like Raw Justice and Barb Wire, before taking a break from the spotlight.
 In the mid-2000s, Pamela returned to the public eye, posing for magazines like Marie Claire, Elle, GQ, and Playboy.
 She is also an activist.
 She has two sons, Brandon and Dylan, with ex-husband Tommy Lee.

 Anderson then got her own show in 1998, V.I.P., which enjoyed four seasons, ending its run in 2002.
 After that, she once again got a shot at championing a series of her own with 2005’s Stacked.

 Anderson is a huge advocate for animal rights and the environment.
 She has worked with PETA for several decades.
-Today, Anderson is 54 and was last in the 2017 Baywatch spin-off film.
+Today, Anderson is 55 has most recently played herself on television in The Hills: New Beginnings (2019), Loose Women (2021) and Pamela’s Garden of Eden (2022); the big screen in Alone at Night (2022) and she’s been featured in the Netflix documentary Pamela, a Love Story (2023).
 She’s also released three autobiographical books and two novels.